ChrisVilches/Term-Keep/README.md

 export TERM_KEEP_DB_PATH=/home/my_user/.term-keep/data.db
 ```

-Execute the following command to see the list of subcommands.
+Execute the following command to see the list of subcommands:

 ```sh
 term_keep -h